 How to Help Young People Transition Into Adulthood

-In this article How to Help Young People Transition Into Adulthood. (please hyperlink the article to the title of the article) Betty Ray highlights some of the key ways that as a whole community we can support young people prepare for what can sometimes seem like a daunting future.
+In this article How To Help Young People Transition Into Adulthood, Betty Ray highlights some of the key ways that as a whole community we can support young people prepare for what can sometimes seem like a daunting future.
 We could not agree more.
-Read more Here.

 Whilst resilience, empathy, creativity, critical thinking, social and emotional capabilities are widely acknowledged as the key skills to build and teach young people.
 We are still grappling with the “ how to” element.
 These are not skills that come through reading or completing worksheets but through the experience of feeling and doing and practice as a result of navigating real life situations with real life consequences.

 Outdoor Adventure and Challenge

 At AdventureWorks WA we have a history of working in the outdoors with young people.
 We have seen the impact and changes these experiences can have for people at any age.
 Pushing ourselves outside beyond our limits and learning from success and failure and actually feeling the physical, and emotional results of our experience.

 We also know that nothing is learnt or embedded by taking part in a three day camp once a year.
 Social and emotional capabilities, like any other skill need to be learned, modelled to us, practiced regularly to build comfort, confidence and skill.
 When teaching and learning we set our sights on a level of conscious competence and this only comes with doing something over and over.

 In just the same way we build the knowledge of maths or the skills of tennis, we learn, we practice we get comfortable, confident and then we take it to the next stage by adding more layers of learning and then we practice some more.
 This cycle continues as we build and grow our new neural pathways, develop muscle memory, and when we chose, we can take our passions and skills to the level of mastery.